TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-azure-mountain.md

 Every Paladin of the Azure Keep has a marking, defensive, and protective feature.
 Choose one option for each feature type:

-- **Defender's Mark:** Marking targets makes allies harder to hit.
+- **Mountain's Mark:** Marking targets makes allies harder to hit.
   - **Ironclad Mark:** As a free action once per round, you may mark a number of creatures up to your **VIT** that are in a close burst 1.
 While a target is marked, it has a -2 penalty to attack rolls that do not include you as a target.
 Each mark persists until the end of the encounter.
   - **Shield Banger's Mark:** You must wield a shield to benefit from this feature.
 As a free action once per round, you may bang your shield and mark a number of targets up to your **END** that are in a close burst 6.
 While a target is marked, it has a -2 penalty to attack rolls that do not include you as a target.
 This mark lasts until the start of your next turn.
   - **Titan's Mark:** As a free action once per round when you attack, whether it hits or not, you may mark 1 of the targets involved in the attack.
 Marked targets have a penalty to attack rolls that do not include you as a target.
 If you are wielding a two-handed weapon, the penalty is equal to your **STR** (minimum -2) otherwise the penalty is -2.
 This mark lasts until the end of your next turn.
-- **Survivor of Battle:** You were trained to survive the hardest fighting.
+- **Mountain's Protection:** You were trained to survive the hardest fighting.
   - **Ironclad Onslaught:** You must wear heavy armor to benefit from this feature.
 Once per round as a free action when you make an attack, whether the attack hits or not, you may roll a d4 afterwards.
 On a 1, you may push the target 1 square.
 On a 2, you may slide the target 1 square.
 On a 3, you may knock the target prone.
 On a 4, you regain **HEA** equal to your **VIT**.
 Alternatively, if you are grappling someone, you may spend this free action to deal damage to them equal to your **STR**.
-  - **Shield Basher:** You must wield a shield to benefit from this feature.
+  - **Shield Defense:** You must wield a shield to benefit from this feature.
 You decrease the cost of the shield action by your **END** and **VIT**.
   - **Titan's Invigorating Blows:** You must wield a two-handed weapon to benefit from this feature.
 When you wound or kill an enemy, you regain an amount of **HEA** equal to your **STR**.
-- **Protector of the Keep:** You protect your allies at all costs.
+- **Mountain's Defense:** You protect allies that stay close to you.
   - **Ironclad Monolith:** You must wear heavy armor to benefit from this feature.
 All attacks against allies in close burst 1 have -2 to attack rolls, regardless of whether or not the attacker is marked.
   - **Shield Warden:** You must wield a shield to benefit from this feature.
 When an ally in close burst 1 is attacked, you may use the shield reaction to redirect the attack to yourself instead.
 You still perform the shield reaction as normal.
-All allies in close burst 1 also benefit from the cover property on your shield.
-This benefit does not stack.
   - **Titan's Ferocity:** You must wield a two-handed weapon to benefit from this feature.
 When you wound or kill a target, every enemy in a close burst 2 gains the frightened condition.

 ### Level 2